 Alleviating Tender Points with Cranial SCS

 Traditional Craniosacral Therapy which is focused on correcting a perceived cranial “pulse” or “rhythm” inside the craniosacral system, is quite controversial due to poor inter-examiner reliability and a lack of scientific evidence to support the proposed mechanism.

 Cranial SCS, however, uses objective tender points associated with the muscular and fascial tissues of the cranium in order to diagnose dysfunction.
 The proposed mechanism of cranial SCS is simply the well accepted and documented existence of myofascial pain syndrome.
 [References: Signs and symptoms of the MPS: A national survey of Pain management Providers.
 Harden SP Bruehl, Journal of Pain 2000; Myofascial Pain.
 Joanne Borg-Stein, David Simmons Archives of Physical Medicine and Rehab.
 See Research Articles.]

 Cranial tender points, once identified, are alleviated utilizing the simple concepts of positional release as is the case with all SCS treatments.
 The only difference between traditional SCS and cranial SCS is that with cranial tender points, the myofascial tissues (muscular and connective tissues) of the cranium are manipulated versus the myofascial tissues of the spine or extremities.

-If you feel you may have the symptoms of craniofascial dysfunction, feel free to set up a detailed evaluation with one of the trained Strain and Counterstrain practitioners at ARC Physical Therapy or use the Jones Institute website to find a trained practitioner in your state.
+If you feel you may have the symptoms of craniofascial dysfunction, feel free to set up a detailed evaluation with one of the trained Strain and Counterstrain practitioners at ARC Physical Therapy.